istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ### Require traffic to traverse the waypoint {#require-waypoint}

-The `istio.io/use-waypoint` label records your intent to send traffic through a waypoint, but on its own it does not guarantee that this happens.
-If the named waypoint does not exist or is not ready, ztunnel routes traffic directly to the destination rather than failing the request.
-Any Layer 7 policy that the waypoint would have enforced never takes effect, and traffic flows as though no waypoint were configured.
+The `istio.io/use-waypoint` label records your intent to send traffic through a waypoint, but on its own it does not guarantee that this happens. ztunnel routes traffic directly to the destination, rather than failing the request, when:

+* the named waypoint does not exist or is not ready; or
+* the traffic is addressed to a workload (a pod or VM IP) rather than to a service, and the waypoint only handles service traffic, which is the [default](#waypoint-traffic-types).

+In either case, any Layer 7 policy that the waypoint would have enforced never takes effect, and traffic flows as though no waypoint were configured.

 If enforcing a waypoint's Layer 7 policies is a security requirement, make the waypoint mandatory with an `AuthorizationPolicy` that allows only the waypoint's identity.
 A waypoint uses the service account named after its `Gateway`, so a policy on the destination workloads that allows only that identity denies any client that reaches them without first passing through the waypoint.
 Continuing with the `reviews-svc-waypoint` waypoint from above: